 There are states that (partly or entirely) offer free testing at certain time frames, and in practically all states, free GED preparatory courses are available.

-As stated earlier, the states of Kentucky (GED) and Illinois (GED or HiSET) offer free testing to first-time test-takers, and Missouri does, too.
+As stated earlier, the states of Kentucky (GED), Missouri (GED and HiSET), and Minnesota (GED) offer free testing to first-time test-takers.
 In Ohio, reduced rates apply for first-time GED testers.
-Check here -> to learn more about the reduced GED testing fees and free GED testing in Illinois.

 Additionally, New Mexico and Texas have recently introduced voucher programs to allow qualifying test-takers to sit for their states’ High School Equivalency exams for FREE, and Massachusetts has also joined the states that offer free GED and HiSET testing, just like Illinois!
 And Missouri has also introduced a new option for earning a GED for free.